Mirantis/criproxy/README.md

 There's also `nodeAffinity` spec that makes the pod run only on the nodes that have `extraRuntime=virtlet` label.
-This is not required by CRI proxy mechanism itself and is related to deployment mechanism being used.
+This is not required by CRI Proxy mechanism itself and is related to deployment mechanism being used.

 Another important part is `virtlet.cloud/image-service/cirros` image name.